 In April 2004, we formed Gramercy as a commercial real estate specialty finance company that focuses on the direct origination and acquisition of whole loans, subordinate interests in whole loans, mezzanine loans, preferred equity and net lease investments involving commercial properties throughout the United States.
 Gramercy also established a real estate securities business that focuses on the acquisition, trading and financing of commercial mortgage backed securities and other real estate related securities.
 Gramercy qualified as a REIT for federal income tax purposes and expects to qualify for its current fiscal year.
-In August 2004, Gramercy sold 12.5 million shares of common stock in its initial public offering at a price of \$15.00 per share, for a total offering of \$187.5 million.
-As part of the offering, which closed on August 2, 2004, we purchased 3,125,000 shares, or 25%, of Gramercy, for a total investment of approximately \$46.9 million.
-During the term of Gramercy's amended and restated origination agreement, we have the right to purchase 25% of the shares in any future offering of Gramercy's common stock in order to maintain our percentage ownership interest in Gramercy.
-At June 30, 2007 we held 6,418,333 shares of Gramercy's common stock representing a total investment of approximately \$120.7 million.
-The market value of our investment in Gramercy was approximately \$176.8 million at June 30, 2007.
+During the term of the origination agreement between Gramercy and us, we have the right to purchase up to 25% of the shares in any future offering of Gramercy's common stock in order to maintain our percentage ownership interest in Gramercy.
+At March 31, 2008, we held 7,624,583 shares, or approximately 22% of Gramercy's common stock representing a total investment at book value of approximately \$158.5 million.
+The market value of our investment in Gramercy was approximately \$159.6 million at March 31, 2008.
+See Note 19.